choukseaaryan/basic-dashboard/README.md

 Email: demo@gmail.com<br />
 Password: demo123<br /><br />

+If you are visiting the deployed website, please wait for a few seconds after submitting login or signup form as the backend server is hosted on the free tier of Render due to which it shuts down the server after a period of inactivity.
+It will start once an API is called.<br /><br />

 **Before following the steps below, please ensure that you have node and mongo installed on your machine.**

 # Steps to run the project locally